On the Chern numbers of a smooth threefold: Cubic forms in reduced form

-\begin{remark} Note that the same result does not hold under the weaker assumption that $\rk \mathcal H_F(p)\ge 1$ for any $p\in \mathbb P^n$ (see Lemma \ref{l_trivialh}): e.g. consider Then it is easy to check that $W_F$ is not finite. \end{remark}
+\begin{remark} Note that the same result does not hold if we replace the assumption that $F$ is non-degenerate, by the weaker assumption that $\rk \mathcal H_F(p)\ge 1$ for any $p\in \mathbb P^n$ (see Lemma \ref{l_trivialh}).
+E.g. consider Then it is easy to check that $W_F$ is not finite. \end{remark}